 • First, the only sign given to the Jewish religious leaders that Yahushua was the messiah was the allegory of Jonah’s three days and three nights of death in the belly of the fish.

-• Third, the three days and three nights of death for the messiah were to end “amid” the third day “after” his execution.
+• Third, the messiah’s three days and three nights of death were to end “amid” the third day “after” his execution.

 • Fourth, Yahushua’s resurrection back to life came during the nighttime portion of the first day of the week, prior to the end of dawn when the women arrived at the tomb.